nvcuong/MfccEMI/README.md

-Copyright (C) 2013 Nguyen Viet Cuong.
+Copyright (C) 2013 Nguyen Viet Cuong, Vu Dinh, Lam Si Tung Ho

 This is the README file for MfccEMI version 1.0.